 Every respectable gamer knows what loot boxes are these days.
 At the same time, we all know how disappointing it can be when you spend your hard-earned cash on a loot box and get absolutely nothing in return.

 These boxes are designed to offer greater rewards to gamers but at a lower chance.
 Most of the times you get mid-tier items or something that you can already acquire while playing the game extensively.
 There are only a few situations where you actually get something valuable.

 However, many countries have started looking at the phenomenon of Loot Boxes as gambling.
-Since you don’t know what you are getting in return and you need to pay real money for it some people truly believe that it could have a bad effect on underage players.
+Since you don’t know what you are getting in return and you need to pay real money for it, some people truly believe that it is similar to playing casino in UK and think they could have a bad effect on underage players.